lnzd17/take-home-exercise/README.md

 - Product detail pages with more info on each product
 - Add cache for scoring
 - More styling around error message and loading message
+- Add unit tests for the backend utils

 # Full-Stack Engineering Take-Home Exercise